 The body creates energy in the following order:

-- for the first three seconds, from stored ATP;
+- For the first three seconds, from stored ATP;

-- then from creatine (it is directly converted to ATP);
+- Then from creatine (it is directly converted to ATP);

-- followed by carbohydrates; and lastly
+- Followed by carbohydrates;

 Generating energy from creatine has two major advantages: it does not require oxygen, nor does it produce lactic acid.
 Experts in sports medicine therefore refer to this process of energy generation as the “anaerobic alactic system“.